 Different tools can save the output of annotations in different ways, so you’ll need to make sure the tool will meet your team’s output requirements.

-Finally, your annotated data must be stored somewhere, so confirm support-file storage targets.
+Your annotated data must be stored somewhere, so it is necessary for one to confirm support-file storage targets.

 Data quality control